Yorkville, Manhattan: Ethnic settlement

 For much of the 19th and into the 20th centuries, Yorkville was a mostly German enclave of middle- to working-class families.
 Over time, many people of Czech, Slovak, Irish, French Canadian, Polish, Hungarian, and Lebanese descent moved in.
 The neighborhood became more affluent.

 From 1880, Yorkville became a destination for German-born immigrants.
 However, by the 1900s, many German residents moved to Yorkville and other neighborhoods from "Kleindeutschland" (Little Germany) on the Lower East Side after the General Slocum disaster on June 15, 1904.
 The ship caught fire in the East River just off the shores of Yorkville, leading family members to move closer to the site of the incident.
 Most of the passengers on the ship were German.
 In addition, the general trend towards moving to the suburbs reduced the German population in Manhattan; by 1930, most German New Yorkers lived in Queens.

 On 86th Street, in the central portion of Yorkville, there were many German shops, restaurants and bakeries.
 Yorkville became the melting pot of populations arriving from various regions of the Prussian-dominated German Empire and its colonies, where many cultures spoke German.
 In the 1930s, the neighborhood was the home base of Fritz Julius Kuhn's German American Bund, the most notorious pro-Nazi group in 1930s United States, which led to spontaneous protests by other residents.
 Yorkville was a haven for refugees from Nazi Germany in the 1940s, and from refugees from communist regimes in the 1950s and 1960s.
 The neighborhood is the site of the annual Steuben Parade, a large German-American celebration.

 The largest non-German group were the Irish, who mostly lived in an area bounded by 81st and 85th Streets, and Lexington and Fifth Avenues.
 They attended mass at such churches as St. Ignatius Loyola on 84th Street and Park Avenue, Our Lady of Good Counsel (90th Street) and the Church of St. Joseph (87th Street).
-There were many Irish bars including Finnegan's Wake, Dorrian's Red Hand Restaurant, Ireland's 32, Carrol's Hideaway, O'Brien's and Kinsale Tavern.
+There were many Irish bars including Dorrian's Red Hand Restaurant.
 Until the late 1990s, New York's St. Patrick's Day Parade ended at 86th Street and Third Avenue, the historical center of Yorkville.
 In addition, Jews also lived on Second Avenue.